 Research, and in particular, generative research, is gold for product discovery, but there is a lot more.
 You need to analyze behavioural data, collect market insights, frame and prioritize opportunities, generate hypotheses, run experiments and validate ideas.

-If you’re a Product Manager, or a product team in general, the absence of a UX Researcher cannot be a blocker.
+If you’re a Product Manager, or you work in a product team, the absence of a UX Researcher cannot be a blocker.
 They bring value, empathy and knowledge, but they shouldn’t become “excuses” for not doing discovery.

 If you “don’t have enough time”, it means you’re focusing on things you consider more valuable (are they?).
 If you need to find more time, start rejecting meetings without a clear agenda and goal, promote async communication and documentation, learn and test different techniques, tools and frameworks, and adapt daily routines to enhance product discovery.